gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/gearbox-anatomy.rst

          The most common ways of gearing up or down are using gearboxes, gears, sprockets and belt-driven pulleys, all of which exist in various sizes.

-In FTC, gearboxes may be more common than you think - nearly every motor and servo has a gearbox attached to it or built-in to it.
-These gearboxes are one of the following two types: spur or planetary.
-Below we give a detailed analysis of each of these gearbox types.
+In FTC, gearboxes may be more common than you think.
+Nearly every motor and servo has a gearbox attached or built-in to it.
+These gearboxes are either spur or planetary.

 Spur Gearboxes
 --------------